benjamin421/thebenjamin/content/research/freeenergyaging.md

 I have became excited by one potential control mechanism in particular.
 In the [Allen Discover Center](https://allencenter.tufts.edu/) at Tufts University, [Michael Levin](https://twitter.com/drmichaellevin) and his lab are mapping causal relationships between electrochemical gradients and transcriptional processes.

-The electrochemical gradient consists of the free energy potential difference across the membrane in 2 areas:
+The electrochemical gradient consists of the free energy potential difference across the cell membrane in 2 places:
 1) Small molecule concentrations (chemical potential differences)
 2) Moving charged molecules (electrical potential differences)